Variables

 integer, intent(out), optional:: ncerr

-Because of the additional optional argument ncerr
+Because of the additional optional argument ncerr, the generic

-cannot include the case of a scalar
+procedure name nf95_def_var cannot include the case of a scalar

 variable.
 So there is a specific public procedure nf95_def_var_scalar